storj/storj/docs/blueprints/storage-node-downtime-tracking.md

 ## Background

 The previous implementation of uptime reputation consisted of a ratio of online audits to offline audits.
-The problem we encountered was that, due to the frequency of auditing any particular node being directly correlated with the number of pieces it holds, some nodes' reputations would quickly become destroyed over a relatively short period of downtime.
-To solve this problem we need a system which takes into account not only how many offline audits occur, but _when_ they occur as well.
+We encountered a problem where some nodes' reputations would quickly become destroyed over a relatively short period of downtime due to the frequency of auditing any particular node being directly correlated with the number of pieces it holds.
+To solve this problem we need a system that takes into account not only how many offline audits occur, but _when_ they occur as well.

 ## Design

 The solution proposed here is to use a series of sliding windows to indicate a general timeframe in which offline audits occur.
 Each window keeps two separate tallies indicating how many offline audits and total audits a particular node received within its timeframe.
-Once a window is complete, it will be scored by calculating the percentage of total audits for which it was offline.
+Once a window is complete, it is scored by calculating the percentage of total audits for which it was offline.
 We can average these scores over a trailing period of time, called the _tracking period_, to determine an overall "offline score" to be used for suspension and disqualification.
-By granting each individual window the same weight in the calculation of the overall average, the effect of any particularly unlucky period can be contained while still allowing us to take the failures into account.
+By granting each individual window the same weight in the calculation of the overall average, the effect of any particularly unlucky period can be minimized while still allowing us to take the failures into account over a longer period.

 Storage node downtime can have a range of causes.
 For those storage node operators who may have fallen victim to a temporary issue, we want to give them a chance to diagnose and fix it before disqualifying them for good.
 For this reason, we are introducing suspension as a component of disqualification.

-Once a node's offline score has risen above a set threshold, it is suspended and given a _grace period_ to fix whatever issue is causing its downtime.
-After the grace period has expired, the node has one full tracking period to reduce its offline score to be within the acceptable range.
-If so, the node is reinstated.
-If, after the tracking period has elapsed, the node's downtime is still above the tolerated threshold, it is disqualified.
+Once a node's offline score has risen above an _offline threshold_, it is _suspended_ and enters a period of review.
+A suspended node will not receive any new pieces, but can continue to receive download and audit requests for the pieces it currently holds.
+However, its pieces are considered to be unhealthy.
+We repair a segment if it contains too many unhealthy pieces, at which point we may transfer the repaired pieces from a suspended node to a more reliable node.
+If at any point during the review period we find that a node's score has fallen below the offline threshold, it is unsuspended, or _reinstated_, but it remains _under review_.
+This prevents nodes from alternating between suspension and reinstatement without consequence.

-When a node is suspended it will not receive any new pieces, but can continue to receive download and audit requests for the pieces it currently holds.
-However, a suspended node's pieces are considered to be unhealthy.
-If the number of unhealthy pieces in a segment becomes too high, it is repaired, which can result in a suspended node's piece being moved onto a more reliable node.
+The review period consists of one _grace period_ and one _tracking period_.
+The _grace period_ is given to fix whatever issue is causing the downtime.
+After the grace period has expired, any offline audits will fall within the scope of the tracking period, and thus will be used in the node's final evaluation.
+If at the end of the review period, the node is still suspended, it is disqualified.
+Otherwise, the node is no longer _under review_.

 ## Rationale

 This approach works because it allows us to consider the number of offline audits, but ensure that they are spread out over a period of time.
-For instance, if a node happened to be offline for 1 hour and unluckily receive an absurdly high amount of audits in that time, it should be able to recover.
+For instance, if a node happens to be offline for 1 hour and unluckily receives an absurdly high amount of audits at that time, it should still be able to recover.
 It has only affected the score of one window.
 If we take an example of a tracking period of 30 days and a window size of 24 hours, we can see that a single ruined window should not spell disaster.
 However, if a node is having bad luck with audits over multiple windows over the tracking period, this seems to indicate that the node is not quite as reliable as we would like.
 Even then, the addition of suspension mode gives the node a chance to fix its connection issues.

 ### Alternate approaches